MightyBullMoose/LackeyCCG-INWO/high/Read_Me.txt

 one copy of each card in the original Limited/Unlimited Edition release to build decks with (with the exception of the Illuminati cards, three of each were included with the OWE box set).
-Any of these three sets would be a good place for a new group of playes to start playing as they are balanced against one another, are relatively straight-forward, not relying too heavily on tricks or combos.
+Any of these three sets would be a good place for a new group of players to start playing as they are balanced against one another, are relatively straight-forward, not relying too heavily on tricks or combos.